 In 2020, Loly was chosen as a Leadership Council on Legal Diversity Fellow.
 Loly was recognized as one of New Jersey's “New Leaders of the Bar” by the New Jersey Law Journal for 2014.
 She is also a Leadership in Energy and Environmental Design Accredited Professional (LEED®-AP).
 Additionally, Loly was recognized repeatedly in New Jersey Super Lawyers Rising Stars list.

 Loly is committed to diversity and inclusion and serves on the K&L Gates firmwide diversity committee.
-She also actively participates in the K&L Gates pro-bono program and in particular with Kids in Need of Defense, representing unaccompanied immigrant and refugee children in immigration proceedings.
+She also actively participates in the K&L Gates pro-bono program.

 Prior to joining K&L Gates, Loly was a law clerk for the Honorable Erminie L. Conley, P.J.A.D., of the New Jersey Superior Court, Appellate Division.
 She was also an associate in the litigation practice group of a major New Jersey law firm.
 During law school, Loly interned with the Honorable Garrett E. Brown, Jr., of the United States District Court for the District of New Jersey, and with the Office of the Massachusetts Attorney General, Environmental Protection Division.

 - New Jersey Women Lawyers Association, Co-Secretary (2020-2022)

 - John C. Lifland American Inn of Court

 - Association of the Federal Bar of New Jersey

 - “5 Effective Ways to Manage the Crisis that Derives from a Product Gone Wrong,” Corporate Counsel for Women of Color and K&L Gates LLP 14th Annual Career Strategies Conference, October 2018